axshen/docker-multi-container/README.md

 # quick-K8s

-Code for quickly deploying a simple web application with Kubernetes.
-I am using DigitalOcean for cloud resources.
-This app is comprised of a frontend, backend and database (all containerised).
-For local development we include a docker-compose file.
+Useful repository for prototyping and deploying a simple web application.
+Uses docker-compose for running locally and Kubernetes (on DigitalOcean) for deployment.

 To create a Kubernetes ingress on Digital Ocean: